 Let's see: I'm a research scientist with a Ph.D. in molecular genetics that threw it all away due to life circumstances, and all that I had left was my creativity.
 I learned I can write better science fiction that real science.

 I've learned to go with the flow of improvisation and to keep writing.
 I have taught myself to basic levels of coding, adding computer code scripts to HTML, to work on Adobe Creative Content After Effects and Premiere.
 I have taught myself basic Audacity functions for my podcasts.
-I speak to many authors and a few actors on my weekly podcasts about what they do to educate young people.
+I speak to many authors and a few actors to promote active reading from aliteracy and to educate young people.

 I learned in 2010 that storytelling on Twitter would be a "thing" and I did it for my Star Wars projects and my posthumous celebrity accounts.
 At that time, people were clueless.
 Now, people are racing to tell stories since this new story about "Zola" played on Twitter.

 There is a method to social media storytelling and I can stage my representation to where the audience races to see the next episode.
 We tide the off season activities over as good testing grounds.
 The problems as a troupe performance are:

-I am here to learn about the entertainment industry, and to offer something not often considered, which is social media needs to be active at the pre-production stage as a test for audience focus group feasibility.
-It is NOT as straight forward as one may think.
-Should that be of interest, please feel free to contact me: firstname.lastname@example.org and if you would like to leave me a voice-message, my phone is 1-858-345-2877.
+Social media during the pre-production stage tests for audience focus group feasibility.
+I can promise you, it is NOT as straight forward as one may think.
+Should that be of interest, contact me: firstname.lastname@example.org and leave a voice-message at 1-858-345-2877.

 Thank you very much for reading my bio.
 I appreciate it.